 (ALSO CALLED BASKETRY, BASKET MAKING, OR BASKETMAKING)

-Basket weaving is the art of forming an object by weaving or sewing materials into a two or three dimensional object.
+Basket weaving is the art of creating an object by weaving or sewing materials into a two or three dimensional object.
 Common types of basket weaving include containers and mats.
 Basket weavers use wood, twigs and rushes to make this type of mixed media craft.

-Batik is an ancient technique of dyeing material with the combination of wax to achieve designs that are partially painted.
-This is achieved because of the wax preventing certain areas of the material to be dyed.
+Batik is an ancient technique of dyeing material with wax to create partially painted designs.
+Wax keeps part of the material from absorbing the dye and helps create cool patterns or designs.
 This oldest known object found using this technique was decorative, linen material found in Egypt.

-Scrapbooking is the act of arranging different objects onto pages of a book.
+Scrapbooking is the act of arranging different things onto pages of a book.
 This can include things like pictures, ticket stubs or anything that feels memorable.
-While many people use scrapbooks to preserve special moments, but they are also used for organization and for presentations.
-It is said that scrapbooking started around the 19th century in the United Kingdom.
+While many people use scrapbooks to preserve special moments, they are also helpful for organization and presentations.
+Scrapbooking started in the United Kingdom around the 19th century.